A Typical Day

 What is the Morning Meeting?

 Each School day begins with the Morning Meeting.
-Students and staff sit quietly for 10 minutes in the Assembly Hall; occasionally someone reads a poem or plays music.
+Students and staff sit quietly for 10 minutes in the Assembly Hall.
 The intention of Morning Meeting is to begin the day quietly together and to encourage self-reflection.

 What is the Morning Assembly?